 DEM planning prescribed burns on Dutch Island and Prudence Island in 2023

-The Rhode Island Department of Environmental Management (DEM) today announced a strategy of increasing the use of low-severity prescribed burns in several areas of Rhode Island to reduce the buildup […]
+The Rhode Island Department of Environmental Management (DEM) today announced a strategy of increasing the use of low-severity prescribed burns in several areas of Rhode Island to reduce the buildup of combustible materials on forest floors and grasslands – thus minimizing the risk of high-severity, unplanned, destructive wildfires.
+In 2022, which was marked by a […]

 RIDOH and DEM recommend avoiding contact with Upper Melville Pond and Turner Reservoir